 Do I need to load my golf cart backward when transporting it?

-It is important to use a trailer that provides enough space for the golf cart and other equipment when transporting a cart.
+Using a trailer that provides enough space for the golf cart and other equipment is important when transporting a cart.

 However, golf carts with golf seats or raised lifts may not be compatible with certain golf trailers.
 In such cases, it is best to load the cart backward when possible so that it will sit flush with the inside of the trailer.

-Golf coaches may use larger golf trailers specifically designed to hold multiple carts and other equipment.
+Golf coaches may use larger golf trailers to hold multiple carts and other equipment.